November 13, 2025

 For example

-PHUs in Toronto (that had a mask mandate) may have a larger population of university educated adults than PHUs in North Bay (no mask mandate).
+PHUs in Toronto (that had a mask mandate) may more university educated adults than PHUs in North Bay (no mask mandate).

 • University educated residents might be more likely to work from home \(\xrightarrow{causes}\) mask mandate affects fewer people \(\xrightarrow{causes}\) more likely to mandate masks